 Make a basic broth with whatever fresh vegetables are available, then refrigerate or freeze until needed.

-Homemade vegetable broth is easy to make and much flavorful and healthier than anything you can buy.
+Homemade organic vegetable broth is easy to make and much flavorful and healthier than anything you can buy.
 Use the broth for soups, risotto, mashed potatoes, white sauce.
-Homemade vegetable broth has all of the vitamins and flavor of the vegetables you put into it.
+Homemade organic vegetable broth has all of the vitamins and flavor of the vegetables you put into it.

 Makes about 4 cups